howowi/cloudnative-website-MDS/README.md

     ```

 2. Create db schema in MDS
     a.
-Switch to the right database by executing the following SQL statement.
+Switch to the right database.
     ```sql
     use webappdb;
     ```